robomq/robomq.io/docs/REST.md

 > Browse the chapter of AMQP Introduction first if you're new to AMQP.

-[robomq.io](http://www.robomq.io) innovatively provides [REST interface](http://www.robomq.io/#thingsconnect) over the AMQP broker.
+<a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> innovatively provides <a href="https://www.robomq.io/#thingsconnect" target="_blank">REST interface</a> over the AMQP broker.
 It's only accessible over HTTPS.

-Our REST interface facilitates using [robomq.io](http://www.robomq.io) from any HTTP client.
+Our REST interface facilitates using <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> from any HTTP client.
 Therefore, it allows you send and receive messages without installing a message queue client library, writing and running a client program.
 Some common scenarios of interacting with our REST interface are

-1. Integrate any devices or applications with [robomq.io](http://www.robomq.io) message queue system by making HTTP calls from them.
+1. Integrate any devices or applications with <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> message queue system by making HTTP calls from them.
 2. Send and receive messages through simple HTTP client for easy testing, such as cURL.
 Get rid of programming.
 3. Send and receive messages from Web browser with a JavaScript HTTP client.
 No library installation is required.